-Bids will be invited from partnerships of investors and delivery bodies.
-They will be asked to outline the service they propose to deliver, who will be targeted by this service, their best estimate of both the level of additionality they anticipate and the potential savings these will generate.
-We will advertise the Innovation Fund directly to both investors and delivery bodies, and provide opportunities for interested parties to attend information events where they can meet and exchange ideas to ensure a range of bids are received.
+Bids were invited from partnerships of investors and delivery bodies.
+They were asked to outline the service they propose to deliver, who will be targeted by this service, their best estimate of both the level of additionality they anticipate and the potential savings these will generate.
+The Innovation Fund was advertised directly to both investors and delivery bodies, and provided opportunities for interested parties to attend information events where they met and exchanged ideas to ensure a range of bids were received.

 Six contracts have been awarded for Round One and the actual volume of customers expected to start Innovation Fund provision during Round One is approximately 11,800.
 Of these, we only expect around 7000 to achieve an outcome.
-This will increase once Round Two bids are received.
-However, given the complex nature of the customer group being targeted and the fact that the funding will be capped for each of the pilots, we do not anticipate the additional Round Two volumes to be substantive.
-Rather we expect a number of additional small pilots which will enable us to test the success of the various approaches.
-We estimate that we will be helping around 15,000 young people in total.
+This figure has increased now Round Two bids have been received.

+In August 2012 we awarded an additional four Round Two projects.
+We expect delivery to begin by late Autumn 2012.
+The actual volume of customers expected to start Innovation Fund provision during round 2 is between 4100 to 5300 young people.
+We will be helping around 16,000 to 17,000 young people in total across both rounds of the Innovation Fund.

-How customers access the service will differ from project to project.
+How customers access the service differs from project to project.
 This includes referrals from local authorities or schools which have high levels of young people who go on to become Not in Education, Employment or Training (NEET).
-Of the successful Round One bids, there does not appear to be any area of potential discrimination.
+Of the successful Round One and Round two bids, there does not appear to be any area of potential discrimination.